 What to do there: There’s lots to see and do in this goal.
 You can wander around the creepy, historical building on your own, experience a modern-day arrest procedure, and stand in the dock of the Court.
 And if you’re interested in exploring the more ghostly side of the goal, there are regular one-hour tours where you’ll learn all the grisly details.
 Also, make sure you have a look at the armor and death mask of famous Australian outlaw Ned Kelly.
 He’s an icon and almost a role model to the locals, so his blood-soaked armor holds pride of place.

 What to do there: Go with an empty stomach and eat some cake!
-You’ll find everything from Cheesecake to vanilla slices and chocolate creations that will test your will power and the strength of your trouser waistline!
-And afterward, go down to the beach and work it off, or just sit in the sand and digest.
+Better yet, stay in a hostel in St. Kilda so you can eat cake for breakfast!
+You’ll find everything from Cheesecake to vanilla slices and chocolate creations that will test your willpower and the strength of your trouser waistline!
+And afterwards, go down to the beach and work it off, or just sit in the sand and digest.

 #11 – The Melbourne Museum